 Read more about the IESO’s roles and responsibilities in the Ontario electricity system.

 The Ontario electricity grid is made up of transmission lines criss-crossing the province delivering electricity from generators to cities and communities.
 Transmission lines equal to or greater than 50 kilovolts are part of a network called the high-voltage transmission system.
 The IESO directs the flow of electricity over these lines, while transmission companies own, operate and maintain the lines and towers.

-Large industrial consumers that are connected to the high-voltage grid and purchase wholesale electricity from the Ontario electricity market.
+Large industrial consumers that are connected to the high-voltage grid purchase wholesale electricity from the Ontario electricity market.

 Local distribution companies (LDC) own and operate additional infrastructure to convert high-voltage electricity to lower voltage, through the use of transformers, and deliver electricity through distribution lines for residential and small business customers.
 These customers can also choose to purchase electricity from retail sellers, as opposed to their local distribution company, but the physical electricity is still delivered by the LDC.

-Learn more about Electricity Pricing including Retailer contracts.
+Learn more about Electricity Pricing including retailer contracts.

 Find Your Local Distribution Company

 There is currently more than 36,000 megawatts (MW) of electricity built in the province, supplied by large generators connected to the high-voltage transmission grid.
 Approximately 3,300 MW come from smaller scale generators and connected to the distribution grid.
 These small facilities may be on homes, small businesses and farms.
 About forty percent of Ontario’s electricity capacity comes from renewable resources such as wind, solar, water and biofuel.
 With the shutdown of the last of the province’s coal generators in 2014, the balance of electricity is generated by lower emission fuel sources such as nuclear, and natural gas and renewables.